 UAW Vice President Cindy Estrada

-In 2010, during Estrada’s first term as an International vice president, her responsibilities included directing the UAW Independents, Parts and Suppliers/Competitive Shop Department; Public Sector & Health Care Servicing Department, and the Women’s Department.
-As the IPS/Competitive Shop Department director, Estrada proudly honored the reason Walter Reuther urged the department’s establishment in 1968: to use the UAW’s parts worker density to establish minimum industry-wide compensation standards in IPS contracts.
-Estrada’s tenacious and steadfast vision resulted in breakthrough agreements in the seating and other major auto component part industries.
-She also focused on improving worker job security by creating links between the supplier industry and GM, Ford and Chrysler, as well as supporting innovative organizing efforts by parts workers who weren’t earning a living wage in partnership with other low-wage workers.
+As director of UAW Independents, Parts and Suppliers/Competitive Shop Department Estrada proudly honored the reason Walter Reuther urged the departments establishment in 1968: to use the UAW’s parts worker density to establish minimum industry-wide compensation standards in IPS contracts.
+This resulted in breakthrough agreements in seating and other major auto component part industries.

 Four years later, she became the first woman and first Latina to lead the union’s General Motors Department.

 The long-time organizer and activist is involved with many labor and community organizations.
 Estrada is a proud member of UAW Local 174, having worked at Impressions in Taylor, MI.
 She is the mother of twin 15-year-old sons, stepmother to four and grandmother of six.
 She is the widow of the late UAW organizer and retired Administrative Assistant Frank White.